hezy18/EEG-SVRec/data/EEG_data/EEG_data.md

 * The EEG data can be accessed at {link}

-**Noticing that the complete EEG data is about 35G(compressed) and we deployed the dataset on our lab platform.
+**Noticing that the complete EEG data is about 62G (35G after compression) and we deployed the dataset on our lab platform.
 Because of the double-blind review, we hide the link.**

 * Files of EEG data (previewed)